GrejSegura/ml-solver/README.md

 # Work in Progress
 ## Machine Learning Process for Classification / Regression

 Disclaimer: This is the process that I follow when doing machine learning from problem framing to production.
 It is based on my experience and research through out the years.
+This may vary between structured and unstructured data but the overall structure remains.

 ### Part 1 - Data Preparation and Visualization
 1. Collect raw data
+    - Merge, join, union tables.
     - if big data then extract only enough sample
 2. EDA
 3. Visualization